Execution Types

 Not every trader should execute the same way.
 Your execution style must match your psychology, your strategy, and your infrastructure -- otherwise you are fighting yourself on every trade.

 Execution exists on a spectrum from fully discretionary to fully automated.
 Most traders assume they must pick one extreme.
-In reality, the most effective approach for most retail crypto traders sits somewhere in the middle, combining human judgment with systematic constraints.
+In practice, the highest-performing retail crypto traders we have observed live in the middle: human judgment for setup selection, systematic constraints for entry, stop, and exit.
+The extremes punish you — for opposite reasons.

-Understanding where you fall on this spectrum -- and where you should fall -- is one of the highest-leverage decisions you will make as a trader.
+Understanding where you fall on this spectrum — and where you should fall — is one of the highest-leverage decisions you will make as a trader.
+It is also where execution stops being theory and starts touching your P&L; if you have not yet read Why Strategy Lives or Dies, the framing there is the prerequisite for what follows.

-The trader makes every decision in real time: when to enter, where to place the stop, when to exit, and how much to size.
+Fully discretionary execution is a style where the trader makes every decision in real time — entry, stop, exit, size — without pre-committed rules.
 There are no hard rules, only principles and pattern recognition built through screen time.

 Best for: Experienced traders with deep market intuition and strong emotional control.
 Scalpers reading order flow in real time on BTC/USDT often operate here.

-The trader still makes the final call, but operates within a defined framework.
+Rule-assisted discretionary execution is a style where the trader makes the final call but operates inside a pre-committed framework — triggers, stops, and sizing are fixed in advance, only the trade/no-trade decision is human.
 Entry triggers, stop placement rules, and position sizing formulas are pre-defined.
 The trader decides whether to take the trade, but the how is governed by rules.
+The practical implementation is a Greenlight Checklist — if you operate here, build one.

 Best for: Intermediate traders who need guardrails but benefit from contextual judgment.
 This is where most profitable discretionary traders in crypto actually operate.